U.S. judge says Argentina debt swap plan violates court order

-NEW YORK, Oct 3 (Reuters) - Argentina’s proposal to use a debt swap to pay some of its creditors would violate a U.S. court injunction, a judge in New York said on Thursday.

-The order by U.S. District Judge Thomas Griesa came in response to a August proposal by Argentine President Cristina Fernandez that would enable her government to keep paying creditors who participated in restructurings after the country’s $100 billion default in 2002.
+The order by U.S. District Judge Thomas Griesa came in response to a proposal in August by Argentine President Cristina Fernandez that would enable her government to keep paying creditors who participated in restructurings after the country’s $100 billion default in 2002.

 Argentina’s government proposed allowing a voluntary swap of foreign debt in exchange for bonds governed by local law after a U.S. appellate court ruling in August upholding an earlier Griesa decision requiring the country to pay $1.33 billion in favor of holdout bondholders.